-40) What were the assessment results and what changes have been made as a result of using this data/evidence?
-(What were the major assessment findings?
+21) What were the assessment results and what changes have been made as a result of using this data/evidence?
+What were the major assessment findings?
 Have there been any recent changes to your curriculum or program?
 How did the assessment data contribute to those changes?

 Errors or deficiencies in student performance are clearly marked on the exams.
-Then, they are discussed in class and exams are returned for individual corrections.
-Student projects are evaluated by the instructor before and after presentations in class --before, for better development of the projects, and after, for clarifications and encouragement.
+The exams are returned for individual corrections and discussed in class.
+Student projects are evaluated by the instructor before and after presentations in class --before, for better conceptualization of the projects, and after, for clarifications and encouragement.
 The performance data is analyzed and taken into account for future improvement of study materials and/or changes in the syllabus.